How to Overcome Limiting Beliefs

 The good news is, that once you understand your damaging thoughts or limiting beliefs, you don’t have to let them rule your life anymore!
 You have a choice to either live on auto-pilot or make a conscious decision to live purposefully.
 The question is, do you have a sincere desire and willingness to look inside to improve yourself?

-Steps to overcome limiting beliefs:
+Steps to overcome them:

 Some great ways to do this are meditation, journaling, or body awareness.

 Meditation requires quiet and stillness.
 This is not always easy to achieve, but the thoughts that come racing to us can be gold because they are the ones that “run in the background.”
 Think of something you’d like to do, for example, change careers.
 Sit quietly and imagine yourself in a new job.
 I bet the inner committee is telling you all the reasons you can’t change careers will start chiming in..
 THOSE are your limiting beliefs.
 Pay attention to them.

 This works similarly.
 Start writing down your desires and without judging or editing your thoughts at all (no one is ever going to read this), write down all the reasons or obstacles you come up with that prevent you from moving forward.
 Often when we uncover one thought, we become aware of two or three more that are running behind it.
 Try this until you feel sure you have gotten to the “core” of the belief.
 This may be going back years in your life.
 Our childhood experiences dramatically shape our world view.
 What served us as children may not necessarily work for us as adults.
 Seeing it on paper will bring your awareness to those thoughts later when they reoccur.